-Whether you’ve never heard of Section 382 or know just enough to associate it with the terms ownership change or 5% shareholder, the complex rules of this code section make it difficult to know how or why additional work may be required.
-This includes a Section 382 study, which examines the availability of credits and NOLs.
+Whether you’ve never heard of IRC Section 382 or know just enough to associate it with the terms ownership change or 5% shareholder, the complex rules of this code section make it difficult to know how or why additional work may be required.
+This includes an IRC Section 382 study, which examines the availability of credits and NOLs.

-The bottom line is, if your company is accumulating NOLs and credits, you need to consider Section 382—whether or not your company has undergone an ownership change.
+The bottom line is, if your company is accumulating NOLs and credits, you need to consider IRC Section 382—whether or not your company has undergone a clear ownership change.

 This article addresses the following questions and topics:

-When an ownership change, as defined in Section 382, occurs, it results in a Section 382 limitation that applies to all NOLs and credits generated prior to the ownership change date that can be used to offset taxable income incurred after the ownership change date.
+When an ownership change, as defined in IRC Section 382, occurs, it results in an IRC Section 382 limitation that applies to all NOLs and credits generated prior to the ownership change date that can be used to offset taxable income incurred after the ownership change date.

 The annual limitation is based on the corporation’s stock value prior to the ownership change, multiplied by the applicable federal long-term, tax-exempt interest rate.
-This amount may be decreased by items, such as redemptions that occurred in conjunction with the ownership change.
+This amount may be decreased by items, such as redemptions or other corporate contractions, such as debt pushed down, that occurred in conjunction with the ownership change.
 It can also be increased by recognized built-in gains for a five-year period after the ownership change.

-- Calculation of Section 382 limitations and any impact of net-unrealized, built-in gains or losses for any ownership changes that occurred
+- Calculation of IRC Section 382 limitations and any impact of net-unrealized, built-in gains, or losses for any ownership changes that occurred

-There are several reasons a company could be asked to do a Section 382 study.
+There are several reasons a company may consider performing an IRC Section 382 study.
 The most common reasons include:

 - Financial statements disclosures.
 A study could support the amount of deferred tax assets from NOLs or credits being disclosed on audited financial statements.